doxel/doxel-docker/doxel-dev/README.md

 DESCRIPTION
       Start, attach to, or restart the doxel docker container.

-      When the container does not exists it is started (the --inspect option is not effective in other cases below)
+      * When the container does not exists it is started (the --inspect option is not effective in other cases below)
-      When the container is running already it is attached.
+      * When the container is running already it is attached.
-      When the container exists already it is restarted.
+      * When the container exists already it is restarted.

       To start with a fresh container, delete it before with eg:
             `docker rm doxel`

-      When the local docker volume \'doxel-loopback\' does not exists (eg: the first time the container is started with this script), it is created and populated with the content of the project directory located in '/home/doxel/doxel-loopback', then mounted over it.
+      The first time the container is started with this script, a docker volume named 'doxel-loopback' is created and populated with the content of the project directory located in '/home/doxel/doxel-loopback' then mounted over it.

-      To start with a fresh volume, AND DISCARD ALL YOUR MODIFICATIONS TO THE SOURCE CODE, delete the volume with eg:
+      To start with a fresh volume, AND DISCARD ALL YOUR MODIFICATIONS TO THE SOURCE CODE, delete the volume with:
             `docker volume rm doxel-loopback`

-      This is the same volume that the 'doxel-atom' container will use.
+      This is the same volume that the 'doxel-atom' container will use for editing purposes.

-      When using the --inspect option, the backend is launched directly using nodejs, in a single thread (with node inspector enabled).
-      Then you can click on the "Open the dedicated DevTool for Node" link displayed on chrome://inspect#devices to inspect or debug the backend code.
-(You need a recent Chrome or Chromium version >= 58)

       -i|--inspect
                Run a single nodejs thread and start the chrome inspector.

+               Then you can click on the "Open the dedicated DevTool for Node" link displayed on chrome://inspect#devices to debug the backend (You need a recent Chrome or Chromium version >= 58)

-               With this option, a backend cluster is run using slc.
+               Without this option, a backend cluster is run using slc.
                Specifying/omitting this option when the container is already running has no effect.